Rashtriya Swayamsevak Sangh: Opposition to the Constitution of India

 The Rashtriya Swayamsevak Sangh initially did not recognise the Constitution of India, strongly criticising it because the Indian Constitution made no mention of "Manu's laws" – from the ancient Hindu text Manusmriti.
-When the Constituent Assembly finalised the constitution, the RSS mouthpiece, the Organiser, complained in an editorial dated 30 November 1949: On 6 February 1950 the Organizer carried another article, titled "Manu Rules our Hearts", written by a retired High Court Judge named Sankar Subba Aiyar, that reaffirmed their support for the Manusmriti as the final lawgiving authority for Hindus, rather than the Constitution of India.
-It stated: The RSS' opposition to, and vitriolic attacks against, the Constitution of India continued post-independence.
-In 1966 Golwalkar, in his book titled Bunch of Thoughts asserted:
+When the Constituent Assembly finalised the constitution, the RSS mouthpiece, the Organiser, complained in an editorial dated 30 November 1949:

+On 6 February 1950 the Organiser published another article, titled "Manu Rules our Hearts", written by a retired High Court Judge named Sankar Subba Aiyar, that reaffirmed their support for the Manusmriti as the final lawgiving authority for Hindus, rather than the Constitution of India.
+It stated:

+The RSS' opposition to, and vitriolic attacks against, the Constitution of India continued post-independence.
+In 1966, Golwalkar, in his book titled Bunch of Thoughts, asserted: